 Seeing whales from shore is a part of everyday life each spring.
 It’s one of the reasons Eden was named Australia’s premier whale watching destination by Australian Geographic.

-The Killer Whale Trail is the best way to look for whales from shore, as you can soak up the history of Eden’s whaling past as you explore Ben Boyd National Park and parts of the Eden township.
+Spot whales as you can soak up the incredible stories of Eden’s whaling past while exploring Ben Boyd National Park and parts of the Eden township.

 Some spots, like Green Cape Light House and Boyds Tower in Ben Boyd National Park are very special and historical places to visit.

 Bushwalking in our coastal wilderness is an intimate experience.
 There are all kinds of walks, from the short stroll along the Eden Lookout’s Rotary Walk to the epic 31kilometre Light to Light.

 What to take on a shore based jaunt?
 Water, a snack, your camera or binoculars.
 Wear warm, comfortable clothing, sturdy shoes and a weatherproof jacket.

 For the latest info from the friendliest locals, head to the Eden Visitor Information Centre on the corner of the Princes Highway and Mitchell Street or visit the website.